charleshong3/charleshong3.github.io/blog/autocomp.md

 ## Phase 1: Plan

 We prompt an LLM to select *one* optimization from a predefined menu of optimization options and to describe the concrete transformations required to apply it.
 Since we're working with a low-resource DSL, we make sure to include all necessary information in context.
-The planning prompt includes the following components: **Accelerator ISA**, **Current Code, Hardware Performance Feedback, Optimization Menu, Instruction,** and **Rules** (See the paper for full details)**.** We then sample $`N`$ different plans, since there are many possible ways to schedule a tensor accelerator workload\!
+The planning prompt includes the following components: **Accelerator ISA**, **Current Code, Hardware Performance Feedback, Optimization Menu, Instruction,** and **Rules** (see the paper for full details)**.** We then sample N different plans, since there are many possible ways to schedule a tensor accelerator workload\!

 ## Phase 2: Implement

 Following phase 1, we have a plan that outlines the specific transformation for the selected optimization.
 To generate optimized code, in phase 2 we prompt the LLM to apply the transformations in the plan to generate new, semantically equivalent code.
 The implementation prompt (phase 2\) contains many of the same elements as the planning prompt (phase 1).
-We sample $K$ independent code candidates for each plan to improve the likelihood of implementing the plan correctly.
+We sample K independent code candidates for each plan to improve the likelihood of implementing the plan correctly.

 <figure>
     <img src="images_autocomp/image5.gif"